 Loved the eels!
 This was the #1 thing I enjoyed the most.
 I wasn’t sure what to expect, but I was blown away.

 First course: spaghetti with mantis shrimp

 This dish was so tasty that I had a second plate!

 This was my least favorite course.
-I couldn’t stand the cuttlefish.
+It was my first introduction to cuttlefish and I couldn’t stand it.
 It’s tougher to chew and taste odd.